tobuya/rails-template/README.md

 ## 🙏 Acknowledgements

 I would like to acknowledge anyone who would like to contribute to this project.
-Feel free to customize the template further, adding your own models, controllers, views, and other components to build your desired application
+Feel free to customize the template further, adding your own models, controllers, and other components to build your desired application

 <p align="right">(<a href="#readme-top">back to top</a>)</p>